Introducing a new signalling and control system through the Thameslink core

 A world first on the mainline railway in passenger service

-The implementation of the Thameslink Programme was carefully phased to ensure that a reliable service has been maintained as the new signalling and control system was introduced, with Siemens and Network Rail working in close collaboration to deliver the High Capacity Infrastructure (HCI) programme.
+The implementation of the Thameslink Programme was carefully phased to ensure that a reliable service was maintained as the new signalling and control system was introduced, with Siemens and Network Rail working in close collaboration to deliver the High Capacity Infrastructure (HCI) programme.

 The HCI programme provides the European Train Control System (ETCS) and enhanced signalling control systems needed to support automatic train operation (ATO) and timetable management, these systems being critical to the programme being able to reliably achieve the required 24 train per hour operation.